 At times, Evanston feels like a small town.
 Other times, though, there’s an undeniable divide between Evanston’s many sections.

-I’ve written before about how much a Taste of Evanston whets my appetite, but an Evanston Venetian Festival would take things to a whole ‘nother level.
+, but an Evanston Venetian Festival would take things to a whole ‘nother level.

 What do you think?
 Who’s all for a citywide effort to run an Evanston beachfront festival to highlight all the amazing benefits of our lakefront city?
 Imagine a sand castle contest next to a beachfront concert — or a floating concert.
 Don’t you think the NU scientists could work with the School of Music and figure out a way to perform music from the water or, by gosh, hovering above the parks?